pnsn/machine_learning_pnsn_data_set/README.md

 ## non-earthquake seismic sources at PNSN

 Data set of non-seismic sources (quarry blasts, avalanches...) picked and labeled by the PNSN.
-All 3 components of data are windowed -5 to +10sec, highpass filtered above 0.075 Hz on the velocity trace.
+All 3 components of data are windowed -5 to +10sec relative to the pick time.
+Data are sensitivity corrected velocity traces highpass filtered above 0.075 Hz.

 Number of files for each source type: